CoopReflect: Towards Natural Language Communication for Cooperative Autonomous Driving via Multi-Agent Learning: Experiments

 Up to this point, a separate policy was trained to handle each of the \simulator{} scenarios.
 However, for practical deployment, it is desirable to develop a single policy that can handle a broad range of challenging driving scenarios.
-We explore two independent approaches for achieving cross-scenario generalization: \textbf{Centralized Memory} and \textbf{Distillation}.
-While \textbf{Centralized Memory} aggregates all agents' \textit{most effective} knowledge---identified by the highest estimated success rate across learning trials---into a unified vector memory, \textbf{Distillation} performs full-parameter fine-tuning of a small language model, DistilGPT2 \citep{radford2019gpt2, sanh2019distilgpt2}, to directly \textbf{imitate} the behavior of the large memory-augmented \method{} agent.
+We explore two independent approaches for achieving cross-scenario generalization: \textit{\textbf{Centralized Memory}} and \textit{\textbf{Distillation}} (\figref{fig:generalization}). \textit{\textbf{Centralized Memory}} aggregates all agents' \textit{most effective} knowledge---identified by the highest estimated success rate across learning trials---into a unified vector memory.
+Agents then search in the memory according to the observation and dialogue for the most relevant knowledge. \textit{\textbf{Distillation}} performs full-parameter fine-tuning of a small language model, DistilGPT2 \citep{radford2019gpt2, sanh2019distilgpt2}, to directly \textbf{imitate} the behavior of the \method{} agent with the most effective knowledge.
 The imitation dataset is aggregated from all \textit{successful} evaluation episodes across scenarios, and the distillation model is trained to minimize the token-level cross-entropy loss against the large model’s outputs.
 During inference, decisions are generated via random sampling with a temperature of 0.2.
-Evaluation results of the two methods are listed in Table \ref{tab:experiment_generalization}.

-The Distillation model achieves decision generation times between \textbf{100 ms} and \textbf{470 ms} on an NVIDIA A40 GPU, depending on message generation length (\textbf{50 bytes} to \textbf{300 bytes}), getting close to the 500 ms decision-making frequency though time delays have not been fully considered.
-Remarkably, the distilled model generalizes well across scenarios and even surpasses the performance of its teacher model in some cases.
-We observe that it tends to behave overly conservatively in \texttt{perception-overtake} scenarios, suggesting room for further improvement, potentially through expert-guided correction methods such as DAgger \citep{ross2011dagger}.
-More details about this section appear in Appendix \ref{appendix:generalization}.
+As shown in \tabref{tab:distilled_latencies}, the Distillation model achieves decision generation times between \textbf{100 ms} and \textbf{470 ms} on an NVIDIA A40 GPU, depending on message generation length (\textbf{50 bytes} to \textbf{300 bytes}), getting close to the 500 ms decision-making frequency, though time delays and asynchrony have not been fully considered.
+Evaluation results of the two methods in accident-prone scenarios are listed in \tabref{tab:experiment_generalization}.
+Remarkably, the distilled model generalizes well across scenarios and even surpasses the performance of its teacher model (\method{}) in some cases.
+However, we observe that it tends to behave overly conservatively in safe \texttt{perception-overtake} scenarios (\tabref{tab:additional_cooperative_perception}, \tabref{tab:additional_negotiation}), suggesting room for further improvement, potentially through expert-guided correction methods such as DAgger \citep{ross2011dagger}.